 What kind of cameras will the Google Pixel 4 have?

-Google lost the camera crown last year to Huawei's triple-camera flagships, but maybe Google can do more with two than rivals do with three.
+Google lost the camera crown last year to Huawei’s triple-camera flagships, but maybe Google can do more with two than rivals do with three (or four).

 Is there anything else I should know about the Google Pixel 4?

-The Pixel 4 will undoubtedly launch with Android Q. The recently-revealed OS upgrade – currently available in a developer's beta – should bring some neat new perks.
+The Pixel 4 will undoubtedly launch with Android 10, previously known as Android Q. The OS upgrade, which recently hit current Pixel phones, will bring some neat new perks.